qntm/base65536/README.md

 * Normalization corruption
 * No way to tell whether the final byte in the sequence was there in the original or not

+Instead, Base65536 uses carefully-chosen blocks of code points which have none of these problems, plus one extra block to signal a lone final byte.
 For details of how these code points were chosen and why they are thought to be safe, [see the sibling project `base65536gen`](https://github.com/ferno/base65536gen).

 ## Installation